f-u-z-z-l-e/semver-plugin/README.md

 ## Versioning Tasks
 The following task are added to gradle:
-* nextVersion
-  * Calculates the project version according to semantic versioning.
-See [version evaluation](#version-evaluation).

 * tagHeadCommit
   * Tags the head commit on the git repository with the current [evaluated version](#Version-evaluation).